Honorific-Prefix: | The Right Honourable |

 Children: | 3, including the 2nd Baron Montagu of Beaulieu |

-Henry John Douglas-Scott-Montagu, 1st Baron Montagu of Beaulieu JP, DL (5 November 1832 – 4 November 1905), styled Lord Henry Scott until 1885, was a British Conservative Party politician.
+Henry John Douglas-Scott-Montagu, 1st Baron Montagu of Beaulieu JP, DL (5 November 1832 – 4 November 1905), styled Lord Henry Scott until 1885, was a British Conservative Party politician and aristocrat.[1]

-He suffered from severe asthma and it was recommended by physicians he spend the cold British winters in a warmer climate.
-Accordingly, from the age of 15, he and his tutor, the Rev Henry Stobart, travelled overseas each winter.
+He suffered from severe asthma.
+He was educated at Eton but was forced to leave after a few years, as it was recommended by physicians he spend the cold British winters in a warmer climate.
+Accordingly, at 15, he and his tutor, the Rev Henry Stobart, travelled overseas each winter.
 These trips became longer and took them further afield.
 Madeira, Egypt, the West Indies, Turkey, Greece, South Africa, and the Pacific Islands were visited over the next 14 years.

 Montagu sat as Conservative Member of Parliament for Selkirkshire from 1861 to 1868 and for South Hampshire from 1868 to 1884.
+He was a strong advocate of commoners' rights and helped pass the New Forest Act, 1877 on behalf of the New Forest commoners.[1]
 He was official Verderer of the New Forest from 1890 to 1892, and Honorary Colonel of the 4th Hampshire Rifle Volunteers from 1885.
-In 1885 he was raised to the peerage as Baron Montagu of Beaulieu, in the County of Southampton.
+In 1885, he was raised to the peerage as Baron Montagu of Beaulieu, in the County of Southampton.